 For just as long, advocacy groups have been urging the denomination to change what they see as discriminatory teaching while other advocacy groups have worked to hold the line on what they see as a doctrinally required.
 General Conference has repeatedly upheld this teaching while adding restrictions under church law.

 Still another group, the similarly named Wesleyan Covenant Network, tried to get off the ground in 2014.
-Ultimately, the group folded its work into Seedbed, which provides resources for United Methodists.
+Ultimately, the group folded its work into Seedbed, the publishing arm of Asbury Theological Seminary.

 Unlike the now-defunct network and longtime advocacy groups such as Good News and the Confessing Movement, the new association will rely on its members for governance and financial support.
 Other advocacy groups are supported by donors and governed by self-perpetuating boards.